dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 then instances of the class won't be assignable between the class loaders.

-In Groovy this is still true but since Groovy is an optionally typed language, you can skip types and use object from another class loader calling methods dynamically.
+In Groovy this is still true but since Groovy is an optionally typed language, you can skip types and use objects from another class loader calling methods dynamically.
 This is not a feature you would use every day but it can be useful.

-Since Kotlin is statically typed language there is no workaround (except for some verbose reflection magic).
+Since Kotlin is a statically typed language there is no workaround (except for some verbose reflection magic).
 To be precise, Kotlin has [dynamic types](https://kotlinlang.org/docs/reference/dynamic-type.html) but they are only supported for JavaScript, and not available on JVM.